ssg-wsg/Sample-Codes/README.md

  * If you have specific technical queries, you may also hop over to Stack Overflow for other techincal discussions: https://stackoverflow.com/search?q=ssg-wsg

+ * API changes will impact your application.
+To ensure you receive the latest updates, login to your Profile in Developer Portal (https://developer.ssg-wsg.gov.sg) to update your contact details now!